Last Updated on : 2025-05-29 06:38:53download

 } RVC_AI_OBJECT_THUMBNAILS_INFO_S;

-struct is used to store the coordinates, types, and accuracy of all objects on a map.
-OBJECT_THUMBNAILS_PARAM_S
+struct stores the coordinates, type, and accuracy of all objects on a map.
+The OBJECT_THUMBNAILS_PARAM_S

-object is used to store the coordinates, types, and accuracy of an object.
+struct stores the coordinates, type, and accuracy of an object.

 /**

-* @brief Parameters for the map protocol header of the robot vacuum cleaner
+* @brief Parameters for the map protocol header of the vacuum cleaner

 */